“The Future of Europe: Re-Balancing Ecology, Economics and Ethics” - Lecture by Michael D. Higgins, President of Ireland

 Brexit, Trump, nationalism and street violence all represent answers that we may perceive as inimical to an important question: how to re-forge agreement on redistributive justice for those who have lost out, either objectively or subjectively, from globalisation, technological innovation (including digitalisation), so-called innovation (including the casualisation of labour) or responses to climate change.
 How then might we regain trust?
 What are the consequences of a legacy of dismissed or weakened mediatory institutions?

-Evans asserts that, “a new social accord is essential, in workplaces and communities, to rebuild trust in fractured societies.
+“a new social accord is essential, in workplaces and communities, to rebuild trust in fractured societies.
 It must reduce income inequality, support purchasing power and median incomes, address job quality, and counter the spatial concentration of discontent.
 Above all, it will entail reconstructing and reinforcing intermediary institutions, such as unions, which can provide voice and collective solutions”.

 Jürgen Habermas, he indeed of the Frankfurt School, has made a seminal contribution in his move beyond the pessimism that we may have taken from Adorno, in his fine collection of essays on the EU including, The Lure of Technocracy.
 Habermas articulates a coherent and wide-ranging defence of the project of European unification and of possible parallel developments towards a politically integrated world and society.